KnpLabs/knp-components/doc/pager/config.md

 Used as default field name for the sorting.
 It can take an array for sorting by multiple fields.

 \* **Attention**: Arrays are only supported for *Doctrine's ORM*.

+### `defaultFilterFields`

+Used as default field names for the filtration.
+It can take an array for filtering by multiple fields.